BarqueroGerman/BarqueroGerman.github.io/_pages/BeLFusion.md

         <h5 style="max-width:100%; margin-bottom:10px">AMASS</h5>
         <img id="k-amass" src="/assets/img/belfusion/k_analysis/k_amass_0.png" width="86%">
     </div>
     <p style="margin:10px">Regularization relaxation usually leads to out-of-distribution predictions.
 This is often solved by employing additional complex techniques like pose priors, or bone-length losses that regularize the other predictions.
-BeLFusion can dispense with it due to mainly two reasons: 1) Denoising diffusion models are capable of faithfully capturing a greater breadth of the training distribution than GANs or VAEs; 2) The variational training of the behavior coupler makes it more robust to errors in the predicted behavior code.</p>
+BeLFusion can dispense with it due to mainly two reasons: 1) Denoising diffusion models are capable of faithfully capturing a greater breadth of the training distribution than GANs or VAEs; 2) The variational training of the behavior coupler makes it more robust to errors in the predicted behavior code.
+    <br><br>
+    In general, increasing k enhances the samples' diversity, accuracy, and realism.
+For k < 5, going through the whole chain of denoising steps boosts accuracy.
+However, for <b>k > 5</b>, further denoising only boosts diversity- and realism-wise metrics (APD, CMD, FID), and <b>makes the fast single-step inference extremely accurate</b>.</p>
 </div>